 Federal Aviation Administration (FAA), DOT.

-The FAA must receive comments on this proposed AD by June 15, 2020.
+The FAA must receive comments on this AD by July 20, 2020.

 You may send comments, using the procedures found in 14 CFR 11.43 and 11.45, by any of the following methods: